priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 Authentication is done using BASIC authentication.
-It is combination of email & password of admin user .
+It is combination of email & password of admin user.